midas-isg/MODS/README.md

 ## Multiple Outbreak Detection System (MODS).
-Contents: Multiple Outbreak Detection System
+*Contents*: Multiple Outbreak Detection System

-Author:   John Aronis, University of Pittsburgh
+*Author*:   John Aronis, University of Pittsburgh

 This project uses the Maven project management tool.
 Please install Maven before continuing to read this document.
 Maven can be downloaded from